tritb166/Arma-Settings-Performance-Guide/README.md

 ## Process Lasso

+Process lasso is more likely to be useful if you are close to hitting your resource limit on your computer (100% CPU/RAM), otherwise, it could actually be detrimental to performance, but I have not done A/B testing.
+In case anyone wants to test it, please test with E cores enabled/disabled in bios, and process lasso on/off, then process lasso with and without hyperthreading.
-Process lasso reset my settings for arma, but just disabling hyperthreading on arma is what I had, maybe turn priority up to above normal
+Process lasso reset my settings for arma, but just disabling hyperthreading on arma, maybe turn priority up to above normal.

 <details>
 <summary>Images</summary>